diana-hui-yang/cohesity-scripts/sbt/duplicate-ora-coh-sbt/linux/README.md

 - -o : ORACLE_HOME (default is current environment), optional
 - -u : Source pluggable database (if this input is empty, it is standardalone or CDB database restore)
 - -n : Destination pluggable database
+- -l : yes means plugging the pdb database with copy option.
+The default is nocopy which means the database file structure will not be moved from auxiliary database to target database
 - -a : Auxiliary database to restore pluggable database
 - -f : yes means force.
 It will refresh the target database without prompt
 - -m : yes mean Oracle duplicate use noresume, default is no